Navigation

 Taking calcium-channel blockers

 Calcium-channel blockers are only available on prescription, usually as tablets.
 The information that comes with your medicine will tell you how to take it, and how often.
-Some calcium-channel blockers come in long-acting ('modified release') versions.
+If you forget to take a tablet, check your medicine’s patient information leaflet.
+This explains what to do if you miss a dose.

-If you forget to take a tablet, check the patient information leaflet that comes with your medicine.
-This will explain what you need to do if you miss a dose.
 Don’t stop taking your calcium-channel blockers unless your doctor tells you to.
-If you suddenly stop taking calcium-channel blockers, it can raise your blood pressure and cause pain and tightness in your chest (angina).
+If you suddenly stop taking them, it can raise your blood pressure.
+This can cause pain and tightness in your chest (angina).
 If you’d like to stop taking your medicine, your doctor will tell you how to do this safely.

 Interactions of calcium-channel blockers